Montyscripts/Synthra-CHAT/README.md

 ✅ Keep all files in the same folder

 3️⃣ Run the Installer 🖱️

 Double-click Synthra_Install.bat

-🔐 It will request admin rights—click Yes if not right-click and run as admin - Chill While It Installs ☕ The installer will:
+🔐 It’ll ask for admin permission — click Yes, or right-click and select “Run as administrator” if it doesn’t prompt you.

 ✔ Check if Python is installed